stewartellis/spiffybiro/pages/2017-02-26-air-canadas-new-livery/index.md

 <div class="std-article">
 To many Canadians Air Canada is the company they love to hate.
 They lament the service, complain about delays, whinge about the cabin crew and heap scorn on the entire outfit.
 The rants are always accompanied by stories detailing some apparently traumatic mishap and end with a pronouncement by the victim that they will never fly the airline again - a tall order if you live here and want to travel the world.
 Air Canada is after all the country's only true international airline.
 That said, it’s unique status does not endear it to many Canadians.
 For many, hating Air Canada is as much a national pastime as hating Toronto and it’s mayor who once called in the army to shovel some snow.

 The other side of the coin is of course quite different.
-Air Canada maintains a page on it’s site with no small amount of awards and accolades that’s it won over the last 25 years.
+Air Canada maintains a page on it’s site with no small amount of [awards and accolades](https://www.aircanada.com/ca/en/aco/home/about/media/facts-about-air-canada.html) that it's won over the last 25 years.
 It’s continued to offer full service flights to the four corners of the planet, maintained a current fleet and managed to survive in one of the toughest businesses there is.
-All in all not bad for a business that’s been close to the bust more than once.
+All in all not bad for a business that’s been on the ropes more than once.

 No doubt mindful of its curious dual-personality Air Canada has decided it’s time for a fresh coat of paint and introduced a new livery for its aircraft.
 To my eye, they absolutely nailed it.